nhsconnect/prm-funnel/readme.md

 Ensure you have access to the `gp2gp-mi` index in the NMS Trends instance of Splunk.

 **Process**
-1. Import the `splunk-dashboard.xml` file into Splunk
+1. Import the `splunk-dashboard.xml` and `supplier-to-supplier-dashboard` files into Splunk
 2. Set the date range for the month you wish to produce statistics for.
 3. Create the funnel
    1. Duplicate a file from the `_funnels` directory